zrm625/NeverSink-PoE2litefilter/README.md

 - Socketed and quality items (not super happy with border, but works well)

 NOT yet implemented (coming soon hopefully):
-- NO way to highlight 'tier' items (not supported by PoE as of now)
+- No way to highlight 'tier' items (not supported by PoE as of now)
 - No filterblade support
-- No easy/direct way to install on consoles
+- No way to install on consoles
 - No strictness/style support
+- No economy based tiering

 ## **IMPORTANT: MUST READ:**